pzehrel/autobg/packages/postcss/README.md

 } satisfies CracoConfig
 ```

-> **Note**: The above Webpack configuration example uses craco, but it applies to other Webpack configurations as well.
+> **Note**: The above Webpack configuration example uses craco, but it is also applicable to other Webpack configurations.

 ## 🎯 Usage Guide